• From rugged coastal heathland to dramatic mountain views, explore the geology and landscape of this UNESCO Biosphere Reserve

 If you would like to upload your photos to our gallery click here

 This tour includes several walks, some of up to two and three miles, often over rough terrain.
-While options will be given for those who would prefer not to do the full walks, participants should have a good level of fitness.
-They should also feel comfortable negotiating uneven steps and occasionally dark interiors.
+Minibuses or additional walks will sometimes be required to access certain sites.
+While options will be given for those who would prefer not to do the full walks, participants should have a good level of fitness and be prepared to be flexible.
+They should also feel comfortable negotiating uneven steps and occasionally dark interiors, and getting in and out of boats during a possible visit to the Calf of Man.
+Please note facilities on the Calf of Man are very limited.

-Cost of £1795 includes: accommodation based on sharing a twin or double bedded room, breakfast, two lunches, six dinners with water & coffee, excursions & admissions, gratuities.
+Cost of £1845 includes: accommodation based on sharing a twin or double bedded room, breakfast, two lunches (one packed), six dinners with water & coffee, excursions & admissions, gratuities.

-Not included: return travel, travel insurance, double room for single use supplement £245, single room supplement £175.
+Not included: return travel, travel insurance, single room supplement £175, double room for single use supplement £245.